lakwarus/kubernetes-up/README.md

 The script was tested with Ubuntu 14.10 and Docker 1.6.0.

 ## Example
-To fire up a single-node kubernetes cluster on your local machine all you need to do is call the ``kube-up.sh`` script:
+To fire up a single-node Kubernetes cluster on your local machine all you need to do is call the ``kube-up.sh`` script:
 ```
 $ ./kube-up.sh
 Starting etcd   OK